mikegowen/react-starter/README.md

 # React Starter

-This is a bare bones React starter app that can be used to bootstrap new React projects.
+This is a basic React starter app that can be used to bootstrap new React projects.
 The exact steps used to create this project can be found below.
+I would recommend going through the steps instead of cloning this repo if only for learning purposes.
+These steps were compiled after reading countless tutorials on creating a React app from scratch and choosing the most minimal set of features and configuration that work well for *my* projects.
+Your mileage may vary.

 ## Create your project directory structure